-Strengths Interr nal attributes that contribute to success Weaknesses Internal barriers to succes S Three of Alaska's largest mining operations (Usibelli, Fort Knox, and Pogo) are within 150 miles of Fairbanks The University of Fairbanks mining program supports industry workforce needs Mining company contributions to the community, including event sponsorships and UAF programs Interior Alaska mines have a history of responsible operations, with no major recent events Fort Knox contributes millions in property taxes annually to the FNSB (\$11.1 million in 2020) There is a lack of infrastructure for poten The cost of exploration is higher than in t Poor public perception of mining and lac understanding of what modern mining lo Mining companies often end community the permitting phase he Lower 48 k of ooks like Opportunities E xternal forces that contribute to success Threats External forces that could be ba rriers to success Potential future mining extraction projects in Interior Alaska such as the Manh Choh Project (owned by Kinross Fort Knox Gold Mine, near Tetlin) and Ester Dome (Felix Gold Limited) Increasing global demand for rare earth minerals Alaska's reputation as a mineral source is increasing Road systems through the Brooks Range and Ambler Mining District in planning phases Green technology is reliant on minerals Federal policies that restrict new resource Negative environmental impacts from mining is often negative perception of mining is often negative mininformed The publicity damage of Pebble Mine perto other projects Increasing skilled labor shortage ining itive or Where We Are we use to track progress? ht to be in 5 years?
-2026 Targets \$1.9 billion (2020) Mineral Value - Export value of minerals being extracted in Alaska\$2 billionAlaska recently surpassed Florida to be the sixth most-productive mining state(5% increase from 2019) (5% increase 3 Mines (2020) Producing Mines - How many major deposits are moving from exploration and permitting to operation in Interior Alaska5 minesThe Interior has three active mines and two in exploration 5 mines 1,293 Jobs (2019) Employment - Number of FNSB residents employed full or part time in mining, quarrying, and oil and gas jobs1,360 (5% increase from 2019)This number has decreased by almost half over the past 5 years (2,322 in 2014) - Why?from 2019) (5% increase Employment - Number of FNSB residents employed full or part time in mining, quarrying, and oil and gas jobs1,360 (5% increase)
+- Three of Alaska's largest mining operations (Usibelli, Fort Knox, and Pogo) are within 150 miles of Fairbanks - The University of Fairbanks mining program supports industry workforce needs - Mining company contributions to the community, including event sponsorships and UAF programs - Interior Alaska mines have a history of responsible operations, with no major recent events - Fort Knox contributes millions in property taxes annually to the FNSB (\$11.1 million in 2020)

+- There is a lack of infrastructure for potential mines - The cost of exploration is higher than in the Lower 48 - Poor public perception of mining and lack of understanding of what modern mining looks like - Mining companies often end community outreach after the permitting phase

+- Potential future mining extraction projects in Interior Alaska such as the Manh Choh Project (owned by Kinross Fort Knox Gold Mine, near Tetlin) and Ester Dome (Felix Gold Limited) - Increasing global demand for rare earth minerals - Alaska's reputation as a mineral source is increasing - Road systems through the Brooks Range and Ambler Mining District in planning phases - Green technology is reliant on minerals

+- Federal policies that restrict new resource development - Negative environmental impacts from mining - Public perception of mining is often negative or misinformed - The publicity damage of Pebble Mine persists and extends to other projects - Increasing skilled labor shortage

+What measurements can we use to track progress?
+Where We Are 2026 Targets Where do we want to be in 5 years? \$2 billion \$1.9 billion Mineral Value - Export value of minerals being extracted in Alaska (5% increase Alaska recently surpassed Florida to be the sixth most-productive mining state (2020)from 2019) Producing Mines - How many major deposits are moving from exploration and 3 Mines 5 mines permitting to operation in Interior Alaska (2020)The Interior has three active mines and two in exploration Employment - Number of FNSB residents employed full or part time in mining, 1,360 1,293 Jobs quarrying, and oil and gas jobs (5% increase (2019)This number has decreased by almost half over the past 5 years (2,322 in 2014) - Why? from 2019)